jspm/generator/README.md

 Default: {}<br/>
 _The import map to extend._

-The initial state of the import map that generator operations work on top of.
+An initial import map to start with - can be from a previous install or provide custom mappings.

 #### defaultProvider